simon-ritchie/apysc/docs_src/source/animation_pause_and_play.md

 # animation_pause and animation_play interfaces

-This page will explain the `animation_pause` and `animation_play` method interfaces.
+This page explains the `animation_pause` and `animation_play` method interfaces.

 ## What interface are these?

-The `animation_pause` interface will pause all the running animations of the target instance.
-The `animation_play` interface will restart the paused animation.
+The `animation_pause` interface pauses all the running animations of the target instance.
+The `animation_play` interface restarts the paused animation.

-These interfaces exist in the instances that have the animation interfaces (such as the `animation_x`, `animation_move`).
+These interfaces exist in the instances that have the animation interfaces (such as the `animation_x`\, `animation_move`).

 ## Basic usage

-The following example will start x-coordinate animation and stop after 1 second.
+The following example starts the x-coordinate animation and stops after 1 second.
 After stopping the animation and additionally 500 milliseconds passed, restarting the animation:

 ```py
 # runnable